Darxo/Hardened/README.md

 ### Reach Rework

 - You have Reach Advantage during any melee attack if your Reach is greater than the Reach of the entity you are attacking
-- Reach Advantage always grants 13% increased Melee Skill (it is unaffected by the difference in Reach)
+- Reach Advantage always grants 15% more Melee Skill (it is unaffected by the difference in Reach)
 - Reach is 0 while the character does not emit a zone of control (e.g. stunned, fleeing)
 - Reach is halved while the character is rooted

-**Removed from Reforged:**
+**Removed compared to Reforged:**
 - penalty for Reach Disadvantage
 - overcoming Reach Temporarily
 - Reach Ignore Stat on Shields